Ruston3/strategic-forecasting-model/README.md

-# Microsoft Financial Analysis & Forecasting Model
+# Microsoft Financial Analysis and Forecasting Model

-## Resources
+## Resources uses

 Check out the public [Tableau Dashboard](https://public.tableau.com/app/profile/christopher.cockerill/viz/MicrosoftStrategicMLFinancialModel/Dashboard1) for this project, and the full [Excel Model](/data/processed/Microsoft_Financial_Model_V2.xlsx) (Follow the link, and click on 'View Raw' to download the .xlsx file).

-## Project Overview
+## Overview

-A financial analysis and forecasting piece examining Microsoft's financial performance, with a focus on their strategic positioning in the AI revolution.
-This project combines data engineering, statistical modeling, financial analysis, and business intelligence visualization to create insights and financial forecasts.
+A 2-year (8 quarter) forecast of Microsoft's financial performance, with a focus on their strategic positioning in the age of AI.
+This project is a combination of data engineering, statistical modeling and financial analysis.

 ## Microsoft

-In today's turbulent market conditions, Microsoft stands out as a compelling case study due to:
+In today's unpredictable market conditions, Microsoft stands out due to:

 - **AI Leadership**: Partnership with (and investment into) OpenAI and integration of ChatGPT capabilities into Microsoft Copilot
 - **B2B AI Commercialization**: Successfully monetizing AI through enterprise solutions (Copilot)